ABOUT

 Vocabulous is proud to be funded by The SHINE Trust, an education charity based in Leeds, through their Let Teachers SHINE competition.
 Let Teachers SHINE offers up to £25,000 over two years to teachers with brilliant ideas to help disadvantaged children in the North of England succeed in English, maths or science.
 Vocabulous was first awarded funding in 2021 and has since received follow-on funding from SHINE to bring the website to more students across the country.

-Vocabulous has been awarded £6,000 funding from the Christ Church Research Centre, Oxford, to undertake a pilot research study into the impact of learning Latin via technology.
+Vocabulous was awarded £6,000 funding from the Christ Church Research Centre, Oxford, to undertake a pilot research study into the impact of learning Latin via technology.

 Professor Arlene Holmes-Henderson led this research trial, which evaluated the impact that use of the Vocabulous website has on students’ understanding and retention of English vocabulary.
 To find out more, click here.